ddan9/cpufreq-check/README.md

 #### cpufreq-check (en)

-This is just looped cpufreq-info program from cpufrequtils package which I did just for convenience.
+This is just looped cpufreq-info program from cpufrequtils package which I made just for convenience.
 Designed to receive updated information about the state of the CPU and it's cores

 [🔙 Menu](#Menu)